Utah Adoption Home Study Guide

 Storing chemicals, cleaning supplies, and medicines out of a child’s reach

 The purpose of a home tour is not to prove that you have a “perfect” home.
 It’s an opportunity to think about making preparations that you may not have considered yet before you’re placed with a child.

 Family interviews with your home study professional typically cover your feelings about adoption, your parenting techniques, your family relationships and more.
 This will give your home study provider a better understanding of who you are and your emotional stage in your individual adoption journey.

 A home study will also need to be updated whenever you have experienced a big change in your life, like a new home or job.
 Individual documents within a home study can expire at different times depending on Utah laws, so those will also require updates as needed.

 After placement with your child, you’ll complete post-placement home study requirements.
 You’ll develop a family plan with your home study provider within 30 days of being placed with your child, and then post-placement supervision will occur for at least the first six months until adoption finalization occurs.

 In addition to submitting documents, installing home safety features and taking adoption training courses, you’ll need several other things to complete a home study for adoption in Utah.

-Learn more about the home study process in UT and view a Utah adoption home study checklist by contacting your adoption home study professional.
-Call us at 1-800-ADOPTION to learn more about the home study for adoption in Utah now.
+To learn more about the home study process in UT and view a Utah adoption home study checklist, contact your adoption home study professional.
+You can also find more information about the home study process in Utah by visiting 1-800-homestudy.com.